fatemehN/ReproducibilityStudy/exp1/MixFormerM/README.md

-## Note that for VOT2022STS, one should uncomment the mask prediction part from end of the tracker class in each file, report mask instead of bbox, change the  stack to 'vot2022/sts' and then, run the evaluation.
+## Note that for VOT2022STS, one should uncomment the mask prediction part from the end of the tracker class in each file, report mask instead of the bounding box, change the  stack to 'vot2022/sts' and then, run the evaluation.